 The title says it all.
 I've been reading a lot of Baum books lately in prep for my short article, and I was recommended The Life and Adventures of Santa Claus (1902) as a good introduction to many of Baum's fairy creatures.
 Well, the book's a bit dull and much too cloyingly sweet, but just imagine my horror when I discovered that Baum, with his customary flair for whimsy, decided to just up and insert genocide, racism, and a rationalization for environmental destruction!

-Yep, straight up genocide -- although, of course, it wasn't called that.
+Yep, straight up genocide -- although, of course, it isn't called that.
 Claus gets kidnapped by a race of evil creatures called Angwas.
 He escapes, but Claus's friend Ak, the Master Huntsman, visits the Angwas and tells them to stop.
 His reasoning?
 "We immortals, no less than mortals like Claus, are superior to you.
 Do as I say!"
 The king of the Angwas, naturally enough, refuses, so all the immortals decide to wipe out this race of "evil" creatures from the face of the earth.
 And it only takes a single short chapter!

 Oh yes, the racism, this time against Native Americans.
 It's nothing that unusual for the time period, mind you, but it's still enough to make me wince.
 For example, Santa Claus decides to bring toys to "three little children who lived beneath of rude tent of skins," and their "parents were ignorant people who neglected them sadly" (167).
 Baum never once mentions the word "Indians," but the pictures make the connection pretty clear.
 Anyway, Baum gives these kids a Christmas tree, which makes them immensely happy for the first time, cuz there's absolutely nothing offensive about that.